 - 1. Select a profile in the Profiles drop-down menu. - 2.
 Configure the rule.
-See . - 3.
+See Push event information to third-party software on page 34. - 3.
 Click Save. - 4.
 Select a new profile in the Profiles drop-down menu.

 Push event information to third-party software